Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Introduction

-Recently, we proposed an electromagnetic rotary energy harvester that utilizes the nonlinear inertial effects of a pendulum vibration absorber \cite{gupta2020broadband}, known as inerter pendulum vibration absorber (IPVA).
-The IPVA consists of a planetary gear set that integrates an electromagnetic rotary EHSA and a pendulum vibration absorber.
-It was shown that the nonlinear inertial effects of the pendulum enhanced the harvested power when subject to harmonic excitation.
-In this paper, the IPVA is integrated with a quarter-car suspension model where we optimize the design parameters to achieve a better tradeoff between the suspension performance (ride comfort) and energy harvesting efficiency of the system when subject to stochastic road excitation.
+Therefore, there is a pressing need for fundamentally new EHSA designs to fully realize the potential benefits of harvesting vehicle vibration energy while simultaneously achieving great suspension performance.
+Recently, Gupta and Tai proposed a nonlinear rack-pinion-based EM damper, known as inerter pendulum vibration absorber (IPVA) \cite{gupta2020broadband, 9658755}.
+The IPVA consists of a planetary gear set that integrates a rack-pinion-based EM damper and a nonlinear pendulum vibration absorber.
+It was shown that the nonlinear inertial effects of the pendulum increased the harvested power and energy harvesting bandwidth when subject to harmonic excitation.
+Although showing promising results, the rack-pinion mechanism is too bulky to fit in a typical vehicle suspension system.
+Later, Cosner and Tai \cite{cosner2021vibration} proposed to use a ball-screw in lieu of rack-pinion, which is more compact and suitable for vehicle suspension systems.
+However, their design was not able to integrate with a rotary EM damper for electricity generation, and only capable of vibration suppression.
+Nevertheless, they showed that the pendulum absorbed the vibration energy of a suspended platform when subject to white noise excitation, thereby holding promise to achieve energy harvesting and vibration suppression at the same time.
+In this paper, we propose a new design that integrates the pendulum vibration absorber and a ball-screw-based EM damper.
+This new ball-screw-based IPVA is integrated with a quarter-car suspension model where we optimize the design parameters to achieve a better tradeoff between the suspension performance (ride comfort) and energy harvesting efficiency of the system when subject to stochastic road excitation.